negabakuru/WebSlideshow/README.txt

 Setup
 0. Download: click "Clone or download" from the github page, choose "Download ZIP", and unzip the files.
-    - save the zip somewhere in your Documents folder, and not in the default obs-plugins folder.
+   - If you want to run it on Lively, place the files in a new folder in your Lively wallpaper folder.
 1. Place slideshow images in the "images" folder. jpg, png, gifs all work.
 2. Refresh images/settings
     - This must be done whenever images are added/removed/renamed, or when settings are updated.